digitalcityscience/CUT_Prototyp-mock-api/README.md

 # CUT_Prototyp-mock-api
 mocking wind and noise services

+## TRIGGER NEW TASKS
+All tasks will take 10sec. to "compute".

 ### Trigger mock WIND task
 post to /noise/trigger_calculation to create new noise task. post a json payload like this